-GMRS and CB are virtually identical as far as how they operate on the air, the only difference is one must have a license and pay fees to the FCC in order for legal operation.
+GMRS radio and CB radios are virtually identical as far as how they operate on the air, the only difference is one must have a license and pay fees to the FCC in order for legal operation.

 As such one can hack ("mod") a standard FRS or CB walkie talkie or handheld transceiver into a powerful multi-user capable radio that will work up to at least 5 miles away from you (provided line of sight) and with excellent audio quality suitable for sending voice messages as if it were an amateur radio station!